 The student body at Southern State consists of a diverse pool of individuals with equally diverse goals.
 In recent years, trends indicate:

-- as many full-time students attend as part-time;
+- Twice as many part-time students attend as full-time;

-- female students outnumber male students by about 50%;
+- Female students outnumber male student by about 40%;

-- majority of students live in either Adams, Brown, Clinton, Highland or Fayette counties; and
+- Majority of students live in either Highland, Brown, Clinton, or Fayette counties; and

-- after graduation, over 72% are employed in that same service area.
+- After graduation, over 72% are employed in the same service area.

 Educational records of students are confidential and will only be disclosed at the written request of the student or alumnus or to the extent that Family Educational Rights and Privacy Act (FERPA) authorizes disclosure without consent.
-The only information that may be released without the student’s permission is:
+The only information that may be released without the student's permission is Directory Information.

-A student must notify the Records Office in writing if this information is not to be released.
+A student must notify the Records Office in writing if directory information is not to be released.